 2. Gray can be spelled g-r-e-y- or g-r-a-y.
 Some breed associations prefer grey, others prefer gray.
 The University of California-Davis Veterinary Genetics Laboratory uses gray.

-- A gray horse can be born any color.
-There’s a common misconception that all gray horses are born black.
+3. They can be born any color.
+There’s a common misconception that all grays are born black.
 Not so!
-A gray horse could conceivably be born ANY color.
+They could conceivably be born ANY color.
 (It’s interesting to note, however, that when a black foal is going to go gray, it is usually born a deep, jet-black.
 Black foals that do not carry the gray gene are often born a mousy-gray color, which is why people sometimes joke that “black horses are born gray, gray horses are born black.”)

-- The only Kentucky Derby winner to be disqualified was a gray.
-The gray horse Dancer’s Image, initial winner of the 1968 Kentucky Derby, was later disqualified after a drug test showed the presence of phenylbutazone.
+9. The only Kentucky Derby winner to be disqualified was a gray.
+Dancer’s Image, initial winner of the 1968 Kentucky Derby, was later disqualified after a drug test showed the presence of phenylbutazone.
 The disqualification remains a topic of controversy even today.

 10. The Horse in the Gray Flannel Suit, the 1968 Disney comedy starring Dean Jones and Kurt Russell, features a gray horse named Aspercel.

 Has your life been influenced by the companionship of a gray horse?
 Share your stories in the comments!